San Jose Museum of Quilts & Textiles

 The San Jose Museum of Quilts & Textiles is an art museum in Downtown San Jose, California, USA.
 Founded in 1977, the museum is the first in the United States devoted solely to quilts and textiles as an art form.
 Holdings include a permanent collection of over 1,000 quilts, garments and ethnic textiles, emphasizing artists of the 20th- and 21st-century, and a research library with over 500 books concerning the history and techniques of the craft.

 History

 The San Jose Museum of Quilts & Textiles (SJMQT) had its beginnings as the American Museum of Quilts and Related Arts, founded in Los Altos, California by the Santa Clara Valley Quilt Association in 1977.
 It was incorporated in 1986 as a nonprofit public benefit museum, managed by a board of trustees.
 It relocated several times until it moved into its 13000 sqft permanent home in San Jose's SoFA (South First Area) Arts District in 2005.
+It was originally the American Museum of Quilts & Related Arts and later the American Museum of Quilts & Textiles before adopting its present name in 1998.

 Initially, the Permanent Collection consisted primarily of 19th and 20th century quilts gifted by members of the founding organization.
 By 1999, the museum obtained the Porcella Collection of Ethnic Textiles and Garments, increasing its collection by one-third.
 Today the Permanent Collection holds over 1,500 objects.
 During the museum's 40th anniversary, it was gifted the Marbaum Collection by Marvin Fletcher and his late wife.